CandelaSolutions/filament/README.md

 - [ ] Sub-task functuality
 - [ ] Reordering when tasks are complete
 - [ ] DateTime attributes for Tasks
+- [ ] Sort Tasks by DateTime attributes